learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

     Train label shape: (58500, 7)
     Test shape: (1500, 2000)
     Train shape: (58500, 2000)

 ## Building the network

 Let's build a fully connected (Dense) layer network with relu activations in Keras.
 You can do this using: `Dense(16, activation='relu')`.

-In this examples, use 2 hidden with 50 units in the first layer and 25 in the second, both with a `relu` activation function.
-Because we are dealing with a multiclass problem (classifying the complaints into 7 ), we use a use a softmax classifyer in order to output 7 class probabilities per case.
+In this example, use 2 hidden with 50 units in the first layer and 25 in the second, both with a `relu` activation function.
+Because we are dealing with a multiclass problem (classifying the complaints into 7 ), we use a use a softmax classifier in order to output 7 class probabilities per case.

 The previous imports that you'll use here are: